-The Code of Practice on Local Authority Accounting 2011/12 requires that the Council depreciates separately any part of an item of property, plant and equipment with a cost that is significant in relation to the total cost of the item.
+The Code of Practice on Local Authority Accounting 2012/13 requires that the Council depreciates separately any part of an item of property, plant and equipment with a cost that is significant in relation to the total cost of the item.

 In order to identify any such significant components, the Council has made a number of assumptions with regards to materiality and the proportion of the cost of the overall asset made up by the individual components.
-A materiality threshold of £3m for individual assets, and 25% for significant components were established based on the materiality of potential movement in depreciation.
+For all relevant asset categories, excluding Council Dwellings, a materiality threshold of £3m for individual assets, and 25% for significant components were established based on the materiality of potential movement in depreciation.
+For Council Dwellings, the Council has applied the componentisation breakdown required under HRA Self-Financing regulations introduced for 2012/13.